gamma-opt/oip-notes/course/part2/6-heuristics-1.md

 The algorithm then iteratively replaces the worst performing vertex with a new one by performing one of four operations:

 1. _Reflection_ attempts to move from the worst point $x_{n+1}$ towards (the mean of) the rest of the points, which should hopefully be a lower-value region.
-2. If the reflection point is the new best one, the area beyond it may contain even better points. _Expansion_ explores exactly this.
+2. If the reflection point is the new best one, the area beyond it may contain even better points. _Expansion_ explores exactly this prospect.
 3. If the reflection point is not better, then better points may be expected to be within the simplex, so _contraction_ proposes an inside point to replace the worst one.
 4. If the contraction point is not better, then _shrinkage_ moves all the points (except the best one) inside, hoping to find a better landscape.